hepplerj/jasonheppler.org/about.md

 * [Twitter][]
 * [Zotero][]

-I also maintain a linkblog at Tumblr and have contributed to Gradhacker, Profhacker, and BlogWest:
+I also maintain a linkblog at Tumblr and occasionally contribute to Gradhacker, Profhacker, and BlogWest:

 * [Tumbclio][]
 * [Gradhacker][]